jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

   Use this to add your extension activities to the launcher panel.
 - ``@jupyterlab/mainmenu:IMainMenu``: An interface to the main menu bar for the application.
   Use this if you want to add your own menu items.
-- ``@jupyterlab/markdownviewer:IMarkdownViewerTracker``: An instance tracker for markdown document viewers.
+- ``@jupyterlab/markdownviewer:IMarkdownViewerTracker``: A widget tracker for markdown document viewers.
 Use this if you want to iterate over and interact with rendered markdown documents.
 - ``@jupyterlab/notebook:INotebookTools``: An interface to the ``Notebook Tools`` panel in the application left area.
 Use this to add your own functionality to the panel.